erelsgl/erelsgl.github.io/pages/en/about.md

 ---
 # Erel Segal-Halevi - Academic Homepage

-I am a new lecturer in Ariel university, computer science department.
+I am a tenure-track lecturer in [Ariel university][arielcs], computer science department.

-Before that I was visiting and doing some research projects in the [Federmann Center for the Study of Rationality][ratio].
-At 2016-12 I submitted my [Ph.D. thesis][phd] to the [Bar-Ilan University Computer-Science Department][biucs], where my advisors were [Prof. Yonatan Aumann][ya] and [Prof. Avinatan Hassidim][ah].

 My research interests are diverse and range from theory to practice.
 Currently I do research in **computational economics** ([fairness][1],  [auctions][2] and [game theory][3]).
 In the past I did research in **natural language processing** ([English negotiation][4] and [Hebrew morphology][5]).
 The inspiration to research these diverse topics comes from the [Bible][7].